Best Lightroom Alternatives in 2023: Top Picks

 Capture One Pro has been evolving quickly and impressively and is one of the best Adobe Lightroom alternatives and a favorite among professional photographers.
 Version 23 is now out, with features like panorama stitching and HDR merging having been added in recent versions, bringing it even more in line with Lightroom’s built-in features.

-Capture One Pro started with a heavy emphasis on high-end medium-format cameras from PhaseOne.
+Capture One Pro started with a heavy emphasis on high-end medium-format cameras from PhaseOne, and at its core is rock-solid RAW processing with a strong emphasis on color fidelity and image quality.
 But it has evolved into a full-featured and polished image editing and organizing app.
 If you’re used to the kinds of workflow and tools offered by Lightroom Classic and Aperture, Capture One Pro might well be the closest alternative.

 Capture One Pro does have a fairly steep learning curve to get the most out of it and is best suited to advanced users.